nicholas-rh/o3de-rpm/README.md

 O3DE RPM
 -
 This is a (work-in-progress) project developed as part of my internship with the aim of working towards an O3DE RPM package which is able to be included in the official Fedora/RHEL/etc. repositories.
-It targets the O3DE 23.05 release.
+It targets the O3DE 23.05 release for x86-64 systems.
+The ARM build is not currently supported.

 Builds are currently hosted at https://copr.fedorainfracloud.org/coprs/nfrizzel/o3de/